Guernsey-Creative/screenplay-js/README.md

 const script_json = FountainParser.parse(screenplay_string, your_options);
 ```

-> Note: There is no need to pass in the full options object.
+**Note**: It is acceptable to pass in a partial options object.
 ScreenplayJS will merge your
-> options in with the default config options.
+options in with the default config options.

-The default options object looks like:
+Example of the default config:

 ```
 defaultOptions: IParserOptions = {